rubigdata/bigdata-blog-2018-RElbers/assignment4.md

 ```

+    How many rune items were sold?

 ```scala
 def runes = transactions.filter(_._1 =="rune").map(x=>1).reduce((a,b)=> a+b)
 runes
 ```

 > 42

+    How many of each item type was sold?

 ```scala
 def numSoldPerType = transactions.map((x) => (x._2, x._3)).reduceByKey((a,b) => (a+b)).cache()
 numSoldPerType.toDF().show()